MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbServer/skype-for-business-hybrid-solutions/plan-your-phone-system-cloud-pbx-solution/get-ccappliancestatus.md

 ## <a name="input-types"></a>Tipos de entrada

 Ninguno.
-El Get-CcApplianceStatus no acepta entradas canalizadas.
+El cmdlet Get-CcApplianceStatus no acepta entradas canalizadas.

 ## <a name="return-types"></a>Tipos de valores devueltos